nushackers/hackertools_materials/self-hosting/src/slides.md

 ---

 ## Monitoring
-- top, htop and how to use them
+- `top`, `htop` and how to use them
-- searching and killing resources
+- Searching and killing resources

 ---
 layout: center